Heuserus/DBgrep/README.md

 ## Setting up a profile

-To use DBgrep, you'll need to set up a profile in yaml file.
+To use DBgrep, you'll need to set up a profile in a YAML file.
 A profile is a configuration file that contains the information needed to connect to a database.
 You can create a profile following the syntax below:

 ```
 driver: drivers\mariadb-java-client-3.1.0.jar